Arrested bodyguard of Slobodan Kašćelan | Info - Breaking Latest News

-The bodyguard of one of the leaders of the “Kavak clan” was arrested in Gjilan.
+The bodyguard of one of the leaders of the “Kavak clan” was arrested in Gnjilan.

 When asked by “Dana” about the details of Jurišević’s arrest the Kosovo police responded with a statement they issued the day before, which only confirmed the suspect’s arrest.
 The Ministry of Justice there did not respond to an inquiry about possible extradition proceedings.
 Jurišević was marked in the police records as a member of the “Kavak clan”, a wanted for trial on the charge of being part of the criminal group behind the murder of Nikola Stanišić in Lovcen.
 Stanišić was reputed to be a member of the rival “Skaljar clan”.